the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= [3.11.1] 2015-07-27 =

+* Bug - Fixed bug where recurring events where hidden in Month View when recurring event instances were disabled in List View

 = [3.11] 2015-07-22 =

 * Security - Added escaping to a number of previously un-escaped values